DecisiveData/ZeroToSnowflake/README.md

 8. Click Salesforce and change the schema name to  `salesforce_z2s`. **It is very important** for the Tableau Dashboard section later to have it be named exactly `salesforce_z2s`.
 9. Click **AUTHORIZE** and complete the login of Fivetran into Salesforce.
 10. Click **SAVE & TEST**.
 When the tests are completed, click **< View Connector**.
 11. Fivetran will download a list of objects available for sync from Salesforce.
+12. Under the **Schemas** header click the `-` button just to the left of the **Sync Table** header.
+We only need a few tables, and this will remove every table from the sync.
+Then go through the list of objects and add back just the necessary tables, which are `Account`, `Lead`, `Opportunity`, `OpportunityLineItem`, `Pricebook2`, `PricebookEntry`, `Product2`, and `User`.
-In the upper right, click the slider to enable the sync of data from Salesforce into Snowflake.
+13. In the upper right, click the slider to **Enable** the sync of data from Salesforce into Snowflake.
-12. Scroll down the page to **Settings** and **Replication Frequency** and move the slider to `5m`.
+14. Above the list of tables, change **Replication Frequency** slider to `5m` and then over to `24h`.
 This will kick off an initial sync of historical data.

 ## Tableau